 - Ensures the continuity of Penn's dedicated and diverse volunteer leadership through board cultivation and development, and board member engagement

-- Supports effective University governance; managing the work of the University Trustees, its leadership and its committees; Penn's 15 School and Center advisory Overseer boards; and University Council
+- Supports effective University governance; managing the work of the University Trustees, its leadership and its committees; Penn's 15 School and Center Boards of Advisors; and University Council

 - Directs key institutional and ceremonial programs including Commencement and Convocation, oversees the Honorary Degree, Medal of Distinguished Achievement and Commencement speaker selection processes, issues all University diplomas, provides visitor protocol assistance, and manages other special events